 Online Learning Evaluations

-SET course and teaching evaluations were replaced with Online Learning Evaluations for all students in Semester One and Quarter Two, 2020, and for online students only from Semester Two, 2020.
+OLEs first replaced the SET course and teaching evaluations for all students in Semester One and Quarter Two 2020, and have been used for those students studying exclusively online from Semester Two 2020.

 Will there be both course and teacher evaluations?